Pressacco/sample-code/FlaUi/DataGridAutomation/ReadMe.md

 # Read Me

-## Intent

-Trying to answer the question:
+The intent of this project is to have a sandbox application that can be used to discuss:

 - > How do you reliably query a WPF `DataGrid` when virtualization has been enabled (which is the default setting)?

+## Solution

+It appears that the problem can be addressed by using:

+- `VirtualizedDataGridTests`
+    - `TemplateColumnWorks()`